ccgarant/ergo-full-node-raspi/resources/ergo_node_update_readme.md

 ## Prerequisites

 - The script assumes that you have installed the Ergo Node using 'ergo_node_setup.py'.
+- You must have root privileges to run this script (use 'sudo').
 - The node should be installed in the default directory: '~/ergo-node'.
 - You must have sudo privileges to move files and restart services.